furzepig/brachistochrone/_posts/2018-01-28-the-meter-man.md

   As he stands, he loses his balance and steadies himself against the white wood panelling of the staircase.
 He puts his hand to his head and turns to look at her.
-His face looks grey, `Must have stood up too fast,' he says with a confused smile, unnerved by his own weakness, `Cheerio then.'
+His face looks grey, 'Must have stood up too fast,' he says with a confused smile, unnerved by his own weakness, 'Cheerio then.'
 The door opens and then he is gone, the door slams behind him and locks itself shut.

   She collapses to the floor sobbing.
 She is safe.
 But is she really safe?
-In `Inverted Obsession' everyone thought the killer had gone, but then he came in through the patio doors that had been left open.
+In 'Inverted Obsession' everyone thought the killer had gone, but then he came in through the patio doors that had been left open.
 Mrs Fraser has no patio doors but still she fears his return.